 This drops into a quieter mode which again somewhat recalls Slint, allowing the devil child to speak her satanic verses.
 There are some unsettling delayed guitar touches that accentuate space.

-The same riff appears again with added aquatic atmospherics.
-It all ends with intense synth stabs followed by duelling arpeggios and more of that eery feedback.
+It all ends with intense synth stabs, duelling arpeggios and more of that eery feedback.

 It may be a touch self indulgent but what do you expect?
-Name a 20 minute song that isn’t and we will call you a liar.
+Name a 20 minute song that isn’t and I’ll call you a liar.
 There’s enough in this song to retain interest and it works well in creating a mood that we can ride with.

 When people this young come out with something so accomplished you know they have a bright future ahead.